Skip to content

 06 The clinician

-An actual senior clinician
+An experienced clinician

 Not a rotating new grad.
 Every visit, you see the same OT, Speech or Physio who knows your case.
 End of story.